 It was a frigid winter day in the US state of Vermont when I first met with a recently resettled refugee family back in 2008.
 The resettlement program had told me they were Burmese, so I was confused when only one 17-year old family member could understand what was written in an English-Burmese phrasebook.
 I soon learned how they were part of the ethnic Karen minority, displaced by the world's longest-running civil war.

-Thousands of Karen have met tragic ends like these after grievances with Burma's central military government unravelled into an all-out armed struggle following World War II.
+Thousands of Karen have met tragic ends like these after grievances with Burma's central military government unravelled into an all-out armed struggle following the Second World War.
 The conflict has persisted in some form to this day, and despite recent positive reforms in Burma, human rights abuses by the military continue against several of the country's many ethnic minorities.

-Today, some 160,000 refugees from Burma -- Karen but also the Karenni, Mon and Kachin -- live crowded into 10 camps along Thailand's northwestern border.
+Today, some 160,000 refugees from Burma -- Karen but also the Karenni, Mon and Kachin, among others -- live crowded into 10 camps along Thailand's northwestern border.
 After a 10-year wait, the family in Vermont were among the lucky few to be resettled to the West each year.

-In the same league of necessities as warm clothes and food stamps, the family was in urgent need of English skills, and the only Karen-English resources available were from the website of Drum Publications.
-Through Drum, I was able to download an extensive Karen-English dictionary that proved to be an instrumental aspect of the family's successful resettlement over the next few years.
+In the same league of necessities as warm clothes and food stamps, the family was in urgent need of English skills and the only Karen-English resources available were from the website of Drum Publications.
+Through Drum, I was able to download an extensive Karen-English dictionary that proved to be an instrumental aid in the family's successful resettlement over the next few years.